Haptein/powerplan/README.md

 While it ships with sensible defaults, in practice, every use case is different.
 It's easy to create different power profiles (or edit the default one) that switch on and off automatically whenever specified processes are running.
 You could have a low temperature target profile that switches on whenever you open your preferred pdf viewer or a highly performant profile whenever you run blender, for example.

-This software also gives you the tools to understand your specific machine power/temperature characteristics, aiding you in the creation of these profiles.
+This software also gives you the tools to understand your specific machine power/temperature characteristics, aiding you in the creation of these profiles (WIP, that's the plan).

 These are the configurable options:
 - TDP limits (intel_pstate)